These are scenes which, for whatever reason, were dropped from or reshot for the 131 minute MAGNIFICENTAMBERSONS rough cut.

 George, my own dearest boy - I think it is a little better for me to write to you, like this, instead of waiting till you wake up and then telling you, because I’m foolish and might cry again, and I took a vow once, long ago, that you should never see me cry.
 Not that I’ll feel like crying when we talk things over tomorrow.
 I’ll be all right and fine”(as you say so often) by that time –- don’t fear.
 I think what makes me most ready to cry now is the thought of the terrible suffering in your poor face, and the unhappy knowledge that it is I, your mother, who put it there.
 It shall never come again.
 I’ve written Eugene just about what I think you would like me to — though I told him I would always be fond of him and always his best friend, and I hoped his dearest friend.
 He’ll understand about not seeing him.
 He’ll understand that though I didn’t say it in so many words.
 You mustn’t trouble about that — he’ll understand.
 Good night, my darling, my beloved, my beloved!
 You mustn’t be troubled.
 I think I shouldn’t mind anything very much so long as I have you “all to myself” — as people say — to make up for your long years away from me at college.
 We’ll talk of what’s best to do in the morning, shan’t we?
 And for all this pain you’ll forgive your loving and devoted—

 This still is from the famous Stanley Cortez single-take shot of the camera roving about the now empty Amberson mansion to which George returned after seeing off Uncle Jack at the train station.
-It was obviously filmed to show the Amberson Manson in a state of decay as counterpoint to the grand place it had once been years earlier at the great ball.
+It was obviously filmed to show the Amberson Manson in a state of decay as counterpoint to the grand home it had once been years earlier at the great ball.
 I have no idea why Welles eliminated it although he did say in an interview that he had tried “first person as camera” in Ambersons but didn’t think it worked very well and that may be why he cut it.
-(Although he used it successful in the Mrs. Johnson confrontation, the walk back home and Eugene in front of the mirror during the Boarding House scene.)
+(Although he used it successfully in the Mrs. Johnson confrontation, the walk back home and Eugene in front of the mirror during the Boarding House scene.)
 Many writers have incorrectly speculated that this scene was included in the 131 cut and was taken out by RKO.
 It wasn’t.
 Welles had instructed Wise to remove it before the 131 minute rough cut/preview print was prepared.

 MOVING SHOT as CAMERA WANDERS SLOWLY about the dismantled house — past the bare reception room; the dining room which contains only a kitchen table and two kitchen chairs; up the stairs, close to the smooth walnut railing of the balustrade, here CAMERA STOPS for a moment, then PANS down to the heavy doors which mask the dark, empty library, HOLD on this for a short pause, then CAMERA PANS back and CONTINUES, even more slowly, up the stairs to the second floor hall where it MOVES up to the closed door of Isabel’s room.
 The door swings open and we see Isabel’s room is still as it always has been; nothing has been changed.